PrismarineJS/node-minecraft-data/README.md

 `node-minecraft-data` provides easy access to [minecraft-data](https://github.com/PrismarineJS/minecraft-data) in node.js.

-The objective of this module is to make easier to look for information in minecraft-data in node.
+The objective of this module is to make easier to look for information in `minecraft-data` in node.

 ## Features

-This package allows the lookup of blocks, items, entities, etc. by name or id.
+This package allows the lookup of blocks, items, entities, etc. by name, id, etc., and for the easy lookup of other data.

 ## Documentation